-Oil and gas development in the Eagle Ford Shale region has been an economic boon for many south Texas communities, businesses, and private landowners.
-The continued exploration and development of these underground resources will play a key role in how the region grows and prospers in the years to come.
-Proper planning can ensure that this development doesn't compromise another valuable natural asset in south Texas — the rich and varied wildlife resources of an area that has been called The Last Great Habitat.
+Recent oil and gas development across the state of Texas has been an economic boon for many communities, businesses and private landowners.
+The continued exploration and development of these underground resources will play a key role in how Texas grows and prospers in the years to come.
+Proper planning can ensure that this development doesn’t compromise the rich and varied wildlife habitat and natural resources of our State.

-The development of emerging shale has had a profound influence on domestic oil and gas supplies, as well as our local, state and national economies.
-New and improved technologies enabling oil and gas operators to extract resources from shale and shale-like formations like the Eagle Ford have created immense opportunities in mineral rich areas that previously were deemed to be inaccessible or un-economic to develop.
+The development of emerging shale plays has had a profound influence on domestic oil and gas supplies, as well as our local, state and national economies.
+New and improved technologies enabling oil and gas operators to extract resources from shale and shale-like formations have created immense opportunities in mineral rich areas that previously were deemed to be inaccessible or uneconomical to develop.

 - Minimize habitat fragmentation by using existing roads and corridors whenever possible.